feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/index.md

 ## Core Concepts

 - **Cortical Areas**: The building blocks of your genome.
 These are volumes of neurons that process information
-- **Brain Regions**: Organizational containers that group related cortical areas and sub-regions
+- **Brain Circuits**: Organizational containers that group related cortical areas and sub-circuits
-- **Morphologies**: Define the shape and properties of neural connections
+- **Connectivity Rules**: Define the shape and properties of neural connections
-- **Mappings**: Connections between cortical areas that use specific morphologies
+- **Mappings**: Connections between cortical areas that use specific connectivity rules
 - **IPU/OPU**: Input and Output Processing Units - how your genome interacts with the world

 ## Feature Overview